Rural General Surgery Residency Program in Asheville, North Carolina

 - ED has 100,000 patient visits per year, the trauma center admits 3,400 patients per year, and the helicopter transports more than 1,000 patients per year

 - Faculty includes 12 critical-care-certified acute care surgeons, 11 subspecialty surgeons, 2 pediatric surgeons and 5 vascular surgeons

 - At more than 35,000 surgical procedures each year, Mission Hospital is one of the busiest surgical hospitals in the state of North Carolina

 Michael Schurr, MD

 The Mountain Area Health Education Center (MAHEC)

 MAHEC was established in 1974 and serves a 16-county region in Western North Carolina.
 MAHEC is the largest Area Health Education Center in North Carolina and evolved to address national and state concerns with the supply, retention and quality of healthcare professionals.
 MAHEC’s approach to caring for patients is based on an advanced care team model.
-At MAHEC, we have residency training in: family medicine, ob-gyn, psychiatry, dental care, and general surgery; we also have fellowships in addiction, hospice/palliative, rural, and sports medicine.
+At MAHEC, we have residency training in family medicine, ob/gyn, psychiatry, clinical pharmacy, dental care, and general surgery; we also have fellowships in addiction, hospice/palliative, rural, and sports medicine.

 Mission Health System